 Hello!
 We're Jess & Nita

-Combined, we have 4 children between the ages of 8 months and 6 years, and almost 20 years of experience working as Registered Dietitians.
+Combined, we have 4 children and more than 20 years of experience working as Registered Dietitians.
 We’ve known each other for years, but only recently did we make the wise decision to collaborate and serve our community better.
 Our entry into motherhood naturally piqued our interest in infant and childhood nutrition.
 And wow.
 We were both shocked to know:

 - there was a lot of misinformation floating around,